FREE TO JOIN

 Kids are welcome.

-Once a month we meet at a local restaurant or business to, eat, drink, hang out, and show our support for locals businesses.
+We meet at local restaurants or businesses to, eat, drink, hang out, and show our support for locals businesses.
 It also allows neighbors to get to know each other in an informal settings.

-We also have regular monthly meetings where we get together and discussion the neighborhood.
-The meeting days fluctuate, but generally these are held on the first or last Monday of the month.
+Periodically, we also have meetings where we get together and discussion the neighborhood or specific topics.
 Check out the "Events" section at the top of the page to verify location and time.
+However, most of our neighborhood discussion will be on our forums (https://forum.friendsofhydepark.com/).

 Friends of Hyde Park and Friends of Austin Neighborhoods (FAN) are co-hosting a CodeNEXT Q&A with Paul DiGiuseppe (Principal Planner at Austin Planning and Review Department) and Jorge Rousselin (Austin Planning and Zoning Department).
 If you’re curious about what the CodeNEXT test areas are all about, how to get involved in the CodeNEXT process, or[…]